Blog · Analysis · Last reviewed June 25, 2026

 The most important distinction in Bartz is the split between training and acquisition.

 Anthropic won a fair-use ruling on training with lawfully acquired copies, but not a free pass for pirated library building.
 The later settlement process focused on pirated-book claims.
-AP reporting described a proposed $1.5 billion settlement with payments of about $3,000 per covered book; the Authors Guild's April 2026 update emphasized that the certified class covered piracy-related claims, not a class-wide ruling on the act of training itself.
+The settlement materials and Authors Guild updates describe a $1.5 billion fund, an expected floor of roughly $3,000 per covered title before costs and rights splits, a March 30, 2026 claims deadline, and a final-approval process.
+More important for governance, the Authors Guild emphasized that the certified class covered piracy-related claims, not a class-wide ruling on the act of training itself.
+The settlement website's payment timeline also matters as source discipline: settlement money, releases, deletion duties, and appellate steps are remedial mechanics, not a merits holding about all model training.

 That split is becoming a governance rule whether or not Congress writes it down.
 AI companies can argue that training is transformative.
 They will have a harder time arguing that the source of the copies does not matter.
 If the model economy wants fair use to protect learning-like transformation, it must still answer acquisition-like conduct: scraping, downloading, torrenting, retaining, storing, redistributing, stripping metadata, ignoring robots signals, bypassing paywalls, and building permanent internal corpora.